stream-interop/interface/README.md

 - `public function close() : void`
     - Closes the encapsulated resource as if by [`fclose()`][], [`pclose()`][], etc.
-    - Implementations MUST throw [_RuntimeException_][] (or an extension thereof) on failure.
+    - The implementation MUST throw [_RuntimeException_][] (or an extension thereof) on failure.

-Implementations MAY close the encapsulated resource internally without affording _ClosableStream_.
+The implementation MAY close the encapsulated resource internally without affording _ClosableStream_.

 Notes: